bagder/daniel.haxx.se/about.md

 released FPL fully open.
 In modern times people who run one of them new AmigaOS versions have found a renewed interest in FrexxEd and they have ported it over.
 It is very fun that it is still alive - containing more than 25 years old code of ours.
-FrexxEd code still exists on github.
+FrexxEd code still exists on GitHub.

 ## Dancer